Do you have questions about the German Environmental Specimen Bank?

-The profiles, for example, provide an overview over what we are actually analysing and why.
-Furthermore, they serve as an entry point to the data search allowing you to obtain direct information about the chemical pollution data.
+The profiles, for example, provide an overview of what we investigate and why.
+Furthermore, they serve as an entry point to the data search allowing you to obtain direct information about the chemical pollution data and the biometric parameters.

-However, you may also directly access the specimen bank through the data search and view the data as tables or diagrams.
+However, you can also directly access the data search and view the data as tables and diagrams.

-The Environmental Specimen Bank provides a current overview over the chemical exposure of different ecosystems within Germany.
-This overview is created using several samples that we have carefully selected with respect to their relevance and representativeness.
+The Environmental Specimen Bank provides a current overview of the chemical exposure of different ecosystems within Germany.
+This overview is created using several specimens that we have carefully selected with respect to their relevance and representativeness.

-What is more, the Environmental Specimen Bank offers a description of these ecosystems, of the test subjects, as well as of the investigated substances, and the areas in which the investigations have been carried out.
+In addition, the Environmental Specimen Bank offers a description of these ecosystems, of the specimens as well as of the analysed substances, and the areas in which the investigations have been carried out.

 The ESB's basic functions

 The profiles are a core component of the Environmental Specimen Bank.
-They describe the parameters of our investigations: What has been analysed in which specimen where and when.
+They describe the parameters of our investigations: What has been investigated in which specimen type where and when.
 They are intended as an entry point to the actual data search and as a support for the interpretation of the data.
-There are five profile categories:
+Profiles are available in four categories.

-The last four differ from the ecosystems in that they correspond directly to the parameters that can be selected in the data search.
-Therefore, the profiles of these four categories always represent a direct entry point to the data search: You always have the possibility to switch directly to the data search by clicking the link displayed under the description.
+The latter three differ from the ecosystems in that they correspond directly to the parameters that can be selected in the data search.
+Therefore, the profiles of these four categories always represent a direct entry point to the data search: You always have the possibility to switch directly to the data search by using a corresponding link below the description.

-In order to keep you informed about changes in our data, we publish news on an irregular basis.
+In order to keep you up to date on changes in our data, we publish news on an irregular basis.
 To display an overview of all the published news, click in the main menu on "Service" and then "News".

 The relevant privacy and data protection laws will apply to each piece of information that you provide.

-The Glossary provides an alphabetic list with all the technical terms used in the Environmental Specimen Bank.
-In order to navigate directly to the section containing the terms beginning with a specific letter, click the letter in the alphabetic bar displayed underneath the heading.
+The Glossary provides an alphabetic list of the technical terms used in the Environmental Specimen Bank.
+By clicking on a letter in the bar below the heading, you can navigate directly to the section with the respective initial letter.

 The sitemap is a list of all the base pages of the Internet service of the Environmental Specimen Bank.
 It provides a list with the structure of all the pages, as well as a short description of each page.